 Remember that different manufacturers will specify the distance capabilities of their cables in very different ways - and you can expect some to quote you the absolute maximum distance capable.
 Don't automatically expect to achieve these results!
 Your system and environment may be very different.

-Good quality HDMI cable is built to deal with interference.
+Good quality cable is built to deal with interference.
 However, in 'noisier' signal environments (for example, within a highly populated rack, or adjacent to electrical cables or other electrical devices, HDMI cable can still be susceptible to interference and additional shielding might benefit.
-Additionally, the longer the cable run, the more susceptible the HDMI signal is to interference.
+Additionally, the longer the cable run, the more susceptible the signal is to interference.

 It's worth noting that as HDMI is a digital signal, one of the most common results of interference is intermittent signal drop-out.